 Email:

-List the name(s), SS#(s) and address(es) of the licensed insurance agent(s) or broker(s) responsible for marketing the Risk Retention Group’s insurance policies and the state(s) in which they are licensed: (If none, answer none.
+List the name(s) NPR#, and address(es) of the licensed insurance agent(s) or broker(s) who will be responsible for marketing the Risk Retention Group’s insurance policies in the State of [Insert State in which the Risk Retention Group intends to do business] and the current licensing status in the State of [Insert State in which the Risk Retention Group intends to do business]: (If none, answer none.
 Attach additional pages, if necessary.)

-Name SS# Address State(s)
+Name NPR# Address License Status in State

-B.

-,
+Registering

+In accordance with the Liability Risk Retention Act, we verify the following:

+The Risk Retention Group is a corporation or other limited liability association whose primary activity consists of assuming and spreading all, or any portion, of the liability exposure of its members.

+B. The Risk Retention Group is organized for the primary purpose of conducting the activity described under Item “A” above.

+The Risk Retention Group does not exclude any person from membership in the Group solely to provide for members of the Group a competitive advantage over such a person.

+The activities of the Risk Retention Group do not include the provision of insurance other than:

+liability insurance for assuming and spreading all or any portion of the similar or related liability exposure of its Group members; and

+reinsurance with respect to the similar or related liability exposure of another Risk Retention Group (or a member of such other Risk Retention Group) engaged in business or activities so that such Risk Retention Group or member meets the requirement under Item #7 above for membership in the Risk Retention Group which provides such reinsurance.

+In accordance with the LRRA, if the State in which the Risk Retention Group is registering requires compliance with the following laws and requirements, the RRG agrees to the following:

 The Risk Retention Group will comply with the unfair claim settlement practices laws of this State.

-The Risk Retention Group will pay, on a non-discriminatory basis, applicable premium and other taxes which are levied on such Group under the laws of this State.
+The Risk Retention Group will pay, on a non-discriminatory basis, applicable premium and other taxes which are levied on admitted insurers, surplus line insurers, brokers or policyholders under the laws of this State.

+The Risk Retention Group will participate, on a nondiscriminatory basis, in any mechanism established or authorized under the law of the State for the equitable apportionment among insurers of liability insurance losses and expenses incurred on policies written through such mechanism.

-The Risk Retention Group has designated the Insurance Commissioner [Director, Superintendent] of this State to be its agent solely for the purpose of receiving service of legal documents or process by executing Part B of this form, attached hereto.
+The Risk Retention Group will designate the Insurance Commissioner [Director, Superintendent] of this State as its agent solely for the purpose of receiving service of legal documents or process by executing Part B of this form, attached hereto.

 The Risk Retention Group will submit to examination by the Insurance Commissioner [Director, Superintendent] of this State to determine the Group’s financial condition, if: